gauthamr58/AWS-Zero-to-Hero/Getting Started with DevOps on AWS/README.md

 ---

-## Manual Processes — The Problem
+## 🖥️⚙️ Manual Processes — The Problem

-**Infrastructure setup** — manually setting and configuring infrastructure is time-consuming

-**Slow** — manual setup and configuration is time-consuming

- **Unreliable testing** — telling developers to manually test before pushing is slow and doesn't prevent missed tests
+Manual processes throughout the application lifecycle are slow, inconsistent, and error-prone.
+For example, manually setting and configuring the infrastructure is time-consuming.
+Manually repeating this process is no guarantee that a step will not be missed.
+Another example is telling the developers to make sure their code is thoroughly tested before pushing it.
+Even with the best intentions, this manual process is slow, and does not preclude someone from forgetting a test or two.